J-Charles7/HackAdemy/Vuln/SQL_Injection/README.md

 ## Types

 # Vulnerability explatation samples
-# How to test for SQLi
+# How to test/check for SQLi
 ## Whitebox
 ## Graybox
 ## Blackbox